Coronavirus (COVID-19) - Frequently Asked Questions

 For general information and Government guidance, visit www.gov.uk/coronavirus

-We want to assure you that there are no new changes to our support services as a result of this.
 We will continue to monitor government guidance to ensure we're doing everything we can to keep our service users, residents, volunteers and team safe and well.